-Findings Supporting Evidence Benchmark tests, Performance To evaluate the effectiveness, appropriateness, and frequency of assessment strategies, individual departments offered their unique Tasks, RI (Reading Inventory), responses as provided below.
-However, two things must be noted in order to IABs (Interim Assessment contextualize those responses.
-Blocks), TTM First, in addition to site-based common assessments developed in PLCs, Common assessments (Math 1, English and Math departments utilize district-wide assessments developed by Work Teams (on which our site has representatives).
-The assessments Life Science, etc.) are given at predetermined intervals throughout the year in order to track Science Common Assessment growth, guide instruction, and prompt intervention.
+To evaluate the effectiveness, appropriateness, and frequency of assessment strategies, individual departments offered their unique responses as provided below.
+However, two things must be noted in order to contextualize those responses.

+First, in addition to site-based common assessments developed in PLCs, English and Math departments utilize district-wide assessments developed by Work Teams (on which our site has representatives).
+The assessments are given at predetermined intervals throughout the year in order to track growth, guide instruction, and prompt intervention.